igorradichi/sdn-multicontrollers/README.md

   - ```netId``` must contain the network Id
   - ```ip``` must contain the IP address the switch should connect
   - ```connectionModel``` must contain the switch-controller connection model (either ```master-slave``` or ```equal```)
+  - ```masterSlaveLoadBalancingTime``` must contain the time in seconds for the network to balance its controllers
   - ```nControllers``` must contain the number of controllers to be present
   - ```nSwitches``` must contain the number of switches to be present (each switch will connect to its neighbor - linear model)
   - ```nHostsPerSwitch``` must contain the number of hosts per switch